-What’s Behind the Cat Staring Behavior
+What’s Behind Cat Staring

 Cats evolved as both predators and prey animals, which means their visual communication system developed quite differently from our own.
 While humans often interpret direct eye contact as confrontational or rude in many cultures, cats use staring as a primary method of gathering information and expressing their emotional state.